Crosbie Matthew in the Fife Community and beyond

 The presentations are so successful that plans are afoot to continue it as an annual event.

-Sheila Matthew works within Glenrothes Rotary Club to raise money for worthy causes in the local area and beyond.
+Sheila Matthew worked as secretary for many years within Glenrothes Rotary Club to raise money for worthy causes in the local area and beyond.
 The club also works with local primary and secondary schools to hold events such as quizzes and recital competitions, and to sponsor young people to take part in worthy projects in other countries.

 Glenrothes Rotary Club

-We sponsor the planting of colourful, seasonal flowers at the roundabouts near our offices in Kirkcaldy and Glenrothes to enrich the natural environment of the local area for everyone to enjoy.
+We sponsor the planting of colourful, seasonal flowers at the roundabouts near our offices in Kirkcaldy, Glenrothes and Dalgety Bay to enrich the natural environment of the local area for everyone to enjoy.

 Around the world